Streaming-Data-Analytics/2024-2025_AutoML-in-CapyMOA/README.md

   - Implementation of the new model selection methods in CapyMOA.
   - Comparison of different approaches.

-This project will help improve the capabilities of AutoML in CapyMOA by exploring new strategies for automatic pattern selection and providing a comparison with existing techniques.
+This project will help improve the capabilities of AutoML in CapyMOA by exploring new strategies for automatic model selection.